 Our focus is to provide high-quality, patient-centred colonoscopy services in Brisbane, combining modern technology, careful assessment, and clear communication so that patients feel informed and reassured throughout the process.

-colonoscopy is a medical procedure that allows the inside of the large bowel (colon) to be examined using a flexible camera called a colonoscope.
+A colonoscopy is a medical procedure that allows the inside of the large bowel (colon) to be examined using a flexible camera called a colonoscope.

 The colonoscope is a long, thin, flexible instrument with a small high-definition camera and light at its tip.
 It is gently passed through the back passage (anus) and guided through the colon so that the bowel lining can be viewed on a video screen.